 Reason #01: Too Much Binder & Warmth

-Bleeding can be caused by using too much asphalt binder in combination or by not correctly compacting the pavement.
+Asphalt bleeding or flushing can be caused by using too much asphalt binder in combination or by not correctly compacting the pavement.
 It is more likely to occur in hot weather because the asphalt is more likely to soften when it’s warm.
 This can cause the asphalt to seep to the surface and create a glossy or oily appearance.

-Avoid doing asphalt work on hot days and compact the pavement properly when it’s cooler to prevent this from happening.
+Avoid doing asphalt work on hot days, and compact the pavement properly when it’s cooler to prevent this from happening.

 Reason #02: Smoothness